The List, Pt. 2: N-Z

 Sur Bleury, 1067 Bleury, 866-6161 (Centre-ville)—Downtown’s been in dire need of a lunch spot with the style and chops to rival Titanic and Cluny, and now it’s got one.
 Sandwiches are the central attraction here and you can’t go wrong with either braised pork with Ancho chile number or the steak sandwich made with a healthy hunk of hanger steak.
 Their salads are also strong—the trout gravlax salad with beets was particularly good—and they make a fine poutine, too. $ (2006)

-Tapioca Thé, 1672 Maisonneuve W., 223-4095 (Downtown)—With its name, its bright pink interior, and its tea bar, Tapioca Thé appears to be just another one in the growing legion of bubble tea establishments that have spread across the city in recent years.
+Tapioca Thé, 1672 Maisonneuve W., 223-4095 (Downtown)—This is what we had to say about Tapioca Thé in its heyday: "With its name, its bright pink interior, and its tea bar, Tapioca Thé appears to be just another one in the growing legion of bubble tea establishments that have spread across the city in recent years.
 But it also happens to play home to one of the fieriest Szechwan kitchens in the city, and, as a result, it quickly became our favorite Chinese resto of the moment earlier this year.
 Recommended: twice-cooked pork, cumin beef, ma po tofu, gong bao chicken, stir-fried green beans, hot chili wontons, water-boiled beef.
-Read the full review in the Mirror here.
-But please note: since submitting that review, over the course of two subsequent visits, we’ve had a few less than stellar dishes at Tapioca Thé and strangely enough all three were dishes that we loved the first time around, but were totally different and totally inferior the second time around: Gong Bao Chicken, Ma Po Tofu, and especially the Twice-Cooked Pork.
+Read the full review in the Mirror here."
+Then things changed.
+Rapidly.
+On a few subsequent visits we had a string of sub-par meals.
+Dishes that we had once loved were now totally different and totally inferior, including their Gong Bao Chicken, Ma Po Tofu, and their Twice-Cooked Pork.
 In the case of the Gong Bao Chicken, it was overly sweet, overly starchy, and disappointing.
 In the case of the Ma Po Tofu, it was overly starchy, strangely perfumed (rose?), but somehow still bland.
 In the case of the Twice-Cooked Pork, not only did it not taste the same, not only did the pork not seem twice cooked, but the cut of pork was about 70% fat.
-Meanwhile, other dishes on these latter visits continued to be amazing (stir-fried green beans, for instance).
-Go figure. $
+Clearly, the magic was gone.
+And so were we. $ (2008)

 Titanic, 445 St Pierre, 849-0894 (Old Montreal)—When I used to work downtown, my co-workers and I would look forward to Titanic lunches all week.
 We would sneak out for an extra-long break and lounge in this lovely lunch spot.
 Great sandwiches, like the Italian sausage or the smoked mackerel, amazing daily specials, the best coffee (Café Union, of course), and delicious desserts.
 Don’t tell your boss!
 Open weekdays for lunch only. $-$$ (2006)

-Tortilleria Maya, 234 Jean-Talon East (entrances both street-side and market-side), 495-0606--(Jean-Talon Market)—We're sad to say that Tortilleria Maya is no longer located just a hop, skip, and a jump from AEB HQ anymore, but our loss is Jean-Talon Market's gain (and hopefully Tortilleria Maya's too).
-Without question, the city's best source for fresh, hot corn tortillas. $ (2009)
+Tortilleria Maya, 7016 Casgrain, 495-0606--(Jean-Talon Market)—We're sad to say that Tortilleria Maya is no longer located just a hop, skip, and a jump from AEB HQ anymore, but our loss has been Jean-Talon Market's gain.
+Without question, the city's best source for fresh, hot corn tortillas and locally produced tortilla chips. $ (2014)

 Tri Express, 1650 Laurier E., 52805641 (Plateau)--I'm still not sure what took us so long, especially given the fact that Michelle was a big fan of Treehouse (chef Tri's former home) when I first met her, and Laurier East is Michelle's ex-neighborhood (and one of our favorite in the city), but for some reason it took us ages to make it to Tri Express.
 Well, we finally made it and now we're really kicking ourselves, because (as many others have reported) it's very, very good.
 Intimate setting, eclectic décor, good atmosphere, but, most importantly, they've got a deft hand when it comes to sushi and sashimi, and their prices are extremely reasonable, given the high quality (especially if you let them do the driving and go with one of their specials).
 Is Tri Express our new #1 Montreal sushi bar?
 It's too early to say, but it's certainly shaping up that way.
 Recommended: Maki de Homard à la Tri. $$ (2009)